Administrative divisions of the Netherlands: Municipalities

-As of 1 January 2023, there are 342 municipalities (gemeenten).
+Since 1 January 2023, there have been 342 municipalities (gemeenten).
 Municipalities are the second-level administrative division in the Netherlands and are subdivisions of their respective provinces.
 Their duties are delegated to them by the central government and they are ruled by a municipal council that is elected every four years.
 Municipal mergers have reduced the total number of municipalities by two-thirds since the first official boundaries were created in the mid 19th century.
 Municipalities themselves are informally subdivided into districts and neighbourhoods for administrative and statistical purposes.

 These municipalities come in a wide range of sizes, Westervoort is the smallest with a land area of 7.03 km2 and Súdwest-Fryslân the largest with a land area of 523.01 km2.
 Schiermonnikoog is both the least populated and the least densely populated municipality at 23 /km2.
 Amsterdam has the highest population with over 900,000 residents (31 March 2022), whereas The Hague is the most densely populated with a density of 6620 /km2.